lf-araujo/pandoc-letter/style/letterhead.md

 \vspace{10mm}

-Some department at the Uni
+Some department at the UniX

 The Building